zsiki/ls/doc/source/tutorial.rst

    *(28.)
 Preparing Radial Survey calculation*

 By the radial survey the position of several polar points can be calculated.
-First select station point (the fielbook name and the id in fieldbook is shown in brackets, only orineted known points can be selected.
+First select station point (the fieldbook name and the id in fieldbook is shown in brackets), only oriented known points can be selected.

 .. figure:: images/t027.png
    :scale: 80 %